mysterious-coding/base_entranced/README.md

 ####Siege captain dueling
 You can now challenge and accept captain duels using the basejka `/engage_duel` command/bind (assuming server has `/g_privateDuel 1` enabled).
 Both players receive 100 HP, 0 armor, pistol only, 125% speed, no items, and no force powers, and turrets are automatically destroyed.

-####`/forceclass` and `/unforceclass`
-Teams can call special, team-only votes to force a teammate to a certain class for 60 seconds.
-Use the command `/callteamvote`.
-For example, `/callteamvote forceclass pad j` will force Padawan to play jedi for 60 seconds.
-Use `/callteamvote unforceclass pad` to undo this restriction.
-Use `/teamvote yes` and `/teamvote no` to vote on these special teamvotes.
-These commands can also be executed with rcon directly.

 ####Public server / Pug server modes
 Use `/callvote pug` to exec serverside `pug.cfg` or `/callvote pub` to exec serverside `pub.cfg` (server admin must obviously create and configure these cfg files).
 Allow vote with `/g_allow_vote_pug` and `/g_allow_vote_pub`

-####Improved `/tell` and `/forceteam`
-Use partial client name with `/tell` or `/forceteam` (for example, `/tell pada hi` will tell the player Padawan a message saying "hi")

 ####More custom character colors
 Some models allow you to use custom color shading (for example, trandoshan and weequay).
 Basejka had a lower limit of 100 for these settings(to ensure colors couldn't be too dark); this limit has been removed in base_entranced.
 Now you can play as a black trandoshan if you want.
 As in basejka, use the clientside commands `char_color_red`, `char_color_green`, and `char_color_blue` (valid values are between 0-255)